 - Establishing a safe environment in which children and young people can learn and develop

 The Designated Safeguarding Lead is Mrs B. De Sousa, Deputy Headteacher.
-The Designated Deputy Child Protection Officer is Ms H. Forward, Assistant Headteacher.
+The Designated Deputy Child Protection Officers are Ms L. Charles and Ms J. Ledgard.
 In addition, we have a Team of trained Safeguarding & Child Protection Officers.
 They are:

 - Mr P. Reddick